 - The game schedule depends on interest levels for games and the amount of players waiting for a console.

 - Posted game schedules are subject to change based on system performance connectivity (for multiplayer situations), and other technical difficulties beyond the control of the staff.

 - Do not damage or steal the equipment.

-- There is a “No Sore Loser” policy in effect.
-If someone pwns you, don’t get angry or you will be asked to leave
+- There is a “No Sore Loser” policy.
+If you lose, don’t get angry or you will be asked to leave.

 - Please be considerate to others waiting to use the consoles.
 If there are people waiting to play, finish a round or two and then move to the back of the line or find a different game.
 Don’t hog the systems!